 Students must complete a VET Enrolment Form and supply their USI before the commencement of any training and assessment.
 Foundation skills may be accessed using the LLN Robot to determine the language, literacy and numeracy suitability of a student for this course.

-Course: Metal and Engineering (240 indicative hours) 4 Preliminary and/or HSC units in total Board Developed Course Category B status for Australian Tertiary Admission Rank (ATAR)

-Students must complete a minimum of 70 hours of work placement to meet the requirements of the HSC
+Course: Manufacturing and Engineering (240 indicative hours) 4 Preliminary and/or HSC units in total Board Endorsed Course.
+There is not an Australian Tertiary Admission Rank (ATAR) option for this course Students must complete a minimum of 35 hours of work placement to meet the requirements of the HSC.

-This curriculum framework course is accredited for the HSC and provides students with the opportunity to obtain nationally recognised vocational qualifications.
+This board endorsed course is accredited for the HSC and provides students with the opportunity to obtain nationally recognised vocational qualifications.
 This is known as dual accreditation.
-Students will be able to gain skills in safe work practices, routine work activities, working with others, quality procedures and systems, the use of hand and power tools, technical drawing and engineering measurement.
+Students will be able to gain skills in safe work practices, routine work activities, working with others, quality procedures and systems, the use of hand and power tools, and use of welding machines.
 Occupations in the manufacturing, engineering and related industries include fitter, toolmaker, structural steel welder, engineering draftsperson, engineer (automotive, fabrications, production, plastics, marine, mechanical) boat builder/repairer and mechanical, production or marine engineer.